By Julius Mugaga Tukacungurwa/Umoja Standard.

 The event started with the celebration of the holy mass thereafter a tour around the entire area and the Julius Nyerere Museum and climaxed with high level discussion on reflections of the legacy of Mwalimu Julius Nyerere in shaping the current political, social and economic environment of East Africa and Africa as a whole.

 Speaking at Butiama, Mwanza, Maj.
-Gen. Paul Semuli Kisesa, the United Republic of Tanzania High Commissioner to Uganda, shared inspiring remarks about Mwalimu Julius Nyerere, Tanzania’s former president.
+Gen. Paul Simuli Kisesa, the United Republic of Tanzania High Commissioner to Uganda, shared inspiring remarks about Mwalimu Julius Nyerere, Tanzania’s former president.
 Ambassador Kisesa reflected on the significant impact of Nyerere’s legacy, revealing that his firstborn son was born on the same day Nyerere died, a painful reminder of the 25 years that have passed since then.

 Kisesa highlighted Nyerere’s remarkable journey, from humble village beginnings to becoming a transformative leader.
 Despite his modest upbringing, Nyerere introduced free education for all Tanzanians, demonstrating his commitment to empowering his people.
 The ambassador encouraged Gen Z to draw inspiration from Nyerere’s story and leverage opportunities to build a stronger Africa.